 Originally the B-side of ‘I Travel’; now available as a bonus track on the boxed set ‘X5’ via Virgin Records

 DEPECHE MODE Ice Machine (1981)

-With so many great B-sides in DEPECHE MODE’s long career, it might seem strange that their best B-side was actually their first.
+With so many great B-sides in the long career of DEPECHE MODE, it might seem strange that their best B-side was actually their first.
 ‘Ice Machine’ is possibly Vince Clarke’s darkest five minutes, but it has also proved to be highly influential.
-ROYKSOPP and S.P.O.C.K. have covered it while the song’s core arpeggio has been borrowed by LADYTRON and FEATHERS.
-It is not only one of DEPECHE MODE’s best B-sides, it is among one of the best songs of the Synth Britannia era.
+ROYKSOPP and S.P.O.C.K have covered it while the song’s core arpeggio has been borrowed by LADYTRON and FEATHERS.
+It is not only one of DM’s best B-sides, it is among one of the best songs of the Synth Britannia era.

 HEAVEN 17 Are Everything (1981)

 HEAVEN 17 were an act who rarely did B-sides and even this cover of a lesser known BUZZCOCKS single started life as a track for the BEF ‘Music Of Quality & Distinct Volume 1’ opus but was quickly shelved.
 Unusual in many respects as ‘Are Everything’ features the early HUMAN LEAGUE synth sound emblazoned with acoustic guitar from Dave Lockwood, Glenn Gregory snarls in post-punk fashion away from the new funk hybrid which was later appear on ‘Penthouse & Pavement’.

 Originally the B-side of ‘I’m Your Money’; 12 inch version now available on the HEAVEN 17 album ‘Penthouse & Pavement’ via Virgin Records